mivano/mindbyte.nl/_posts/2021-05-01-post-data-from-api-management-directly-to-a-storage-account-queue.md

 A couple of things are happening here:

-With the `set-backend-service` we set the new backend url.
-In this case the storage account base url.
-We also need to send the body in a specific format as you can see in the [Microsoft documentation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-message#request-body).
+With the `set-backend-service` we set the new backend URL.
+In this case, the storage account base URL.
+We also need to send the body in a specific format, as you can see in the [Microsoft documentation](https://docs.microsoft.com/en-us/rest/api/storageservices/put-message#request-body).
 The `set-body` allows that transformation.

 To specify which queue, we `rewrite-uri` and make sure to add the `/messages` endpoint to it.

 Next is the authorization.
 The whole process is explained on the [docs site](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key) and involves signing a combined string using the account key.

+We know we do a POST call, we fetch the content-type header value, generate our own `x-ms-date` header (and put in variable as we need to output it in the request as well) and we end with the relative endpoint.
+So that leads to this canonical form:

 ```csharp
 string canonical = String.Format("POST\n\n{0}\n\nx-ms-date:{1}\n/{2}/{{post-transaction-queue-name}}/messages", contentType, context.Variables.GetValueOrDefault<string>("UTCNow"), accountName );
 ```

-We know we do a POST, we fetch the content-type header value, generate our own `x-ms-date` header (and put in variable as we need to output it in the request as well) and we end with the relative endpoint.

 The `Authorization` header will be set with the value of `return String.Format("SharedKey {0}:{1}", accountName, sig);`

-The last part is the `outbound`; the PUT operation on the storage account returns a 201 (created), however we wanted to return a 202 (accepted and queued for processing).
-So we change the status to a 202 when we see a 201.
+The last part is the `outbound`; the PUT operation on the storage account returns a 201 (created).
+However, we wanted to produce a 202 (accepted and queued for processing).
+So we change the status to 202 when we see a 201.

-In the policy you see a couple of variables surronded in {{ }} braces.
+In the policy, you see a couple of variables surrounded in {{ }} braces.
 These are defined inside the Named Values of API management.
 Make sure to use a secret (or Keyvault reference) for the `post-transaction-queue-accesskey` variable.